 The funding under this project is for the payment of approved costs for activities related to the establishment and enhancement of a variety of problem-solving strategies to investigate illicit activities related to heroin, fentanyl, carfentanil, or other opioids in your jurisdiction.
-The allowable costs for which your agency's award has been approved are limited to those listed on the Financial Clearance Memorandum (FCM), which is included in your agency's award package.
-The FCM specifies the costs that your agency is allowed to fund with your AHTF award, and specifies the overall amount approved for each budget request category.
-Your agency may not use AHTF award funds for any costs that are not identified as allowable in the Financial Clearance Memorandum.
+The allowable costs approved for your agency's award are limited to those listed in your agency's award package.
+In accordance with 2 C.F.R. § 200.400(g), the recipient must forgo any profit or management fee.
+Your agency may not use award funds for any costs not identified as allowable in the award package.

 Only actual allowable costs incurred during the award period will be eligible for reimbursement and drawdown.
-If your agency experiences any cost savings over the course of the award (for example, your award application overestimated the total entry-level officer salary and fringe benefits package), your agency may not use that excess funding to extend the length of the award beyond 24 months.
-Any funds remaining after your agency has drawn down for the costs approved during the 24-month funding period will be deobligated during the closeout process, and should not be spent by your agency.
+If your agency experiences any cost savings over the course of the award (for example, your award application overestimated the total entry-level officer salary and fringe benefits package), your agency may not use that excess funding to extend the length of the award beyond 36 months.
+Any funds remaining after your agency has drawn down for the costs approved during the 36-month funding period will be deobligated during the closeout process, and should not be spent by your agency.

-Funding under this project may only be used for the purchase of items and services approved by the COPS Office as reflected in the Financial Clearance Memorandum (FCM).
+Funding under this project may only be used for the purchase of items and services approved by the COPS Office as reflected in the award package.
 The COPS Office Anti-Heroin Task Force program funds the hiring of personnel and purchase of equipment, services, and other items that will allow recipients the opportunity to establish and enhance a variety of projects to encourage the continuation and enhancement of community policing efforts while investigating heroin and other opioid problems in your jurisdiction.

 To be eligible for payment under this award, the purchase or hire of approved items/personnel must be made on or after the award start date and comply with the guidelines described in the "Accessing Award Funds" section of this manual.
 The section "Financial Record Maintenance" outlines the types of records you must keep to document that you followed this award condition.
-Purchases and salary/benefit expenditures must also reflect the costs that were approved as shown in the FCM.
+Purchases and salary/benefit expenditures must also reflect the costs that were approved as shown in the award package.